Apollo (1819 ship)

 Apollo was launched in Bristol in 1819 as a West Indiaman.
 New owners in 1838 shifted her homeport to Dundee; she then sailed between Dundee and Montreal.
 In September 1843 she rescued the crew of a vessel that had foundered.
-Then in September 1846 a hurricane so damaged her that her crew and passengers abandoned her when two schooners came by and were able to rescue them.
+In September 1846 a hurricane so damaged her that the crew and passengers abandoned her.
+Two passing schooners rescued them.

 Career

 Apollo first appeared in Lloyd's Register (LR) in 1820.

 In 1838 new owners moved Apollo's homeport and registry to Dundee.